sshalem/Spring-Boot/06-Caching/README.md

 Console shows :
 * for addBook --> there is SQL query
 * for first `getBook` request --> data comes from DB
 * for second , third and forth time I sent `getBook` --> there is NO SQL , so it comes from cache.
-The method is not executed , thus logger didn't print to console.
-It came from `booksStore` cache.
+* The method `getBook` is not executed , It came from `booksStore` cache ,thus logger didn't print to console.

 ![image](https://user-images.githubusercontent.com/36256986/210235552-157d2cce-5ebe-45ae-9a27-7a9e9f431cb3.png)